bhavana-veturi/Scheduling-for-linux-OS/README.md

 # Scheduling-for-linux-OS
-Scheduling for operating system using Multi level feedback queue and  Round robin
+Scheduling for operating system using Multi level feedback queue, Round robin and priority scheduling